zinen/docker-alpine-pigpiod/README.md

 Usage: `docker run -it -p 8888:8888 --device /dev/gpiochip0 zinen2/alpine-pigpiod`

-*This container must be run on a raspberry pi itself, but the GPIO's is accessible for other devices on port 8888.*
+*Note that this container must run on the raspberry pi itself.
+But the GPIO's is accessible for other devices on the network at port 8888.*

 ### What is pigpiod
 **pigpiod** is a Linux daemon that launches the *[pigpio](http://abyz.me.uk/rpi/pigpio/index.html)*. *pigpio* and **pigpiod** is from the same creator.